How can we start a new narrative in design?

-Design Academy Eindhoven presents itself each year during Salone Del Mobile, the world famous design fair.
+Design Academy Eindhoven presents itself every year in Milan during Salone Del Mobile, the world famous design fair.
 In 2014 I launched the new Food Non Food department at Design Academy.
 In 2015 I was invited to curate the Salone exhibition and present Food Non Food.
 Together with all the students and teachers the whole department went to Milan and worked and lived in the exhibition.
-As curator of the exhibition Marije showed the heritage of food and design of the Design Academy dating back to the seventies showing how food and design already emerged very early and developed from designing stoves to conceptual eating rituals.
+As curator of the exhibition I showed the heritage of food and design of the Design Academy dating back to the seventies showing how food and design already emerged very early and developed from designing stoves to conceptual eating rituals.
 As Food Non Food is about food from a very literal material to the most ephemeral political angle, the ultimate non food would be shit.
 Without food there is no shit and without shit (manure) there is no food.

 Thomas Widdershoven, Director at the time: ‘Initially I was nervous to come to Milan with a topic like shit, but the more I thought, the more I realised it was absolutely necessary.
 Yes the title is explosive, but it is also entirely appropriate.
 The exhibition has been designed to present the breadth and attack of the Design Academy Eindhoven’s new Food Non Food department.